Samuel T. Smith

 - Achieved $1.2 million jury verdict for worker in an age discrimination case against Daimler Trucks North America (“DTNA”) following three-week jury trial.
 Worker was a former level 4 manager in DTNA’s Engineering Department.
 Read more in the Portland Business Journal.
 Court also awarded substantial attorney fees and court costs to worker.

 - Achieved $455,000judgment for worker in a case against the Port of Astoria.
 Worker alleged that she was fired in retaliation for reporting mismanagement, gross waste of public funds, and abuse of authority.
 In a related case, the Port of Astoria paid a settlement of $478,900 to another worker to settle similar claims of retaliation.
 Read more about these cases in The Daily Astorian here and here.

-- Achieved $620,000 judgment for worker in a whistleblower retaliation case against Riverview Community Bank.
+- Achieved $620,000 judgment for worker in a whistleblower retaliation case against Riverview Community Bank in Vancouver, Washington.
 Worker was an auditor for the bank who was fired for reporting alleged fraud at the bank.
 Court also awarded substantial attorney fees and court costs to worker.
 Read more in The Columbian here and here.

 - Achieved $1.25 million verdict for worker following three-week trial.
 Twelve person jury found athletic shoe company liable for retaliating against worker who complained that he was demoted because of his race and/or national origin.